 As we don’t know if 30 percent of every habitat being protected is enough, we also need to manage the remainder of the land (i.e. the other 70 percent), in ways that increase the extent and condition of all habitats.
 Improved efficiencies in sustainable agriculture, fisheries and reducing the footprint of our energy and industrial activities are essential to making this possible.

 8. We must transform how we view nature.

 Integrating a worldview of our interdependence on nature into the economy and society as a whole is paramount.

 To summarise: We are in the middle of a planetary emergency, with species going extinct at 1,000 times the "background" rate.
 Too much nature has already been lost or degraded.
 In response, the new global framework must seek to halt and reverse this loss by committing parties to actions that will stop further loss and incentivize restoration and resilience.

-That means that at least 30 percent of terrestrial and inland water areas and 30 per cent of the ocean must be conserved through an effectively and equitably managed, ecologically representative, well-connected system of protected areas where they are most needed.
+That means that at least 30 percent of terrestrial and inland water areas and 30 per cent of the ocean must be conserved through an effectively and equitably managed, ecologically representative, well-connected system of sustainably managed protected areas where they are most needed.
 The condition of the remaining 70 percent of land and sea also needs to improve.
 Of all the plants and animals with whom we share the planet, only we have the power to choose the path our collective futures will take.